 We will build on our work to create a cleaner, greener Scotland with new Low Emission Zones in our four biggest cities to improve quality of life and contribute to the international campaign to reverse global warming.
-The first Low Emissions Zone will be established in Glasgow by the end of next year.
+The first Low Emissions Zone came into effect in Glasgow at the end of last year.

 The Scottish Government aim to phase out new petrol and diesel cars and vans by 2032 – eight years ahead of the target set by the UK government.
 This will be delivered by electrifying the road network and doubling investment in Active Travel to £80 million per year from next year.

-The Scottish Government will establish a £60 million Innovation Fund to find new ways to deliver low carbon infrastructure such as electric vehicle charging or sustainable heating systems.
+The Scottish Government has committed £60 million to the Innovation Fund to support the delivery of innovative low carbon energy infrastructure projects, such as electric vehicle charging or sustainable heating systems.

 We have also exceeded our target of producing 50 per cent of electricity from renewables by 2015.
 We will now go further.
 By 2030 we expect to have wholly decarbonised the electricity sector, through increased use of renewables and technologies that remove carbon from the atmosphere.